grnet/synnefo/snf-docs/cyclades-admin-tools.rst

 .. code-block:: console

-  kamaki config set storage_account images@okeanos.grnet.gr
+  kamaki config set storage_account images@example.com
   kamaki config set storage_container images

 If the container does not exist, you will have to create it before uploading